Looking to take a “runcation”? A half marathon might just be the perfect distance to satisfy that race craving along with an awesome vacation.

 Race day includes a pre-race expo with a beer garden and a number of vendors sharing food and products for sale, giveaways, and even local non-profit organizations sharing information.
 At the finish line there will be free refreshments to recuperate from the run.

 This race is held in February, so plan your trip with an extra couple of days to enjoy all that the Sedona area has to offer.
-You will fine a variety of attractions, from wineries to museums, state parks, and art galleries.
+You will find a variety of attractions, from wineries to museums, state parks, and art galleries.

 This is all in addition to the area’s natural beauty, just taking a drive is enjoyable enough to make it worth a trip for this race.
 Or to add to your physical activities, take a hike along many of their trails through the red rock hills.
 Biking the trails is also an option and enjoyed by cyclists.